ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/uv_debug/2_basics.md

 {{% notice Notes %}}
 - You can modify a variable value in the **Call Stack & Locals** window when the program is stopped.
 - This window is only valid when the processor is halted.
 It does not update while the program is running because locals are normally kept in a CPU register which cannot be read by the debugger while the program is running.
 Any local variable values are visible only when they are in scope.
 - This is standard “run/stop” debugging.
-Arm CoreSight debugging technology can do much better than this.
+With Arm CoreSight debug technology you can do more.
 You can display global or static variables and structures updated in real-time while the program is running.
 No additions or changes to your code are required.
 They only must be converted to global or static variables so they always remain in scope.
-- When Keil RTX5 is used, all threads are displayed, even if not running.
+- When Keil RTX5 is used, all threads are displayed, even if they are not running.
 The active thread name and its number are highlighted in green.
 - Single ![Step into](./b_uv4_stepinto.png) **Step (F11)**: If you click inside a source window to bring it into focus, the program will step one source line at a time.
 If you click inside the **Disassembly** window to bring it into focus, it will then step one instruction at a time.
 {{% /notice %}}

 ## Watch and Memory Windows

 The [**Watch**](https://developer.arm.com/documentation/101407/latest/Debugging/Debug-Windows-and-Dialogs/Watch-Window) and [**Memory**](https://developer.arm.com/documentation/101407/latest/Debugging/Debug-Windows-and-Dialogs/Memory-Window) windows display variable values in real-time using Arm CoreSight technology.
-It is also possible to “put” or insert values into these memory locations in real-time using the **Memory** window while the program is running.
+It is also possible to `put` or insert values into these memory locations in real-time using the **Memory** window while the program is running.
 You can change memory in a **Watch** window if data is not changing fast.

-There is a global variable `g_msTicks` located in `Blinky.c` near line 11 you can use in the **Watch** and **Memory** windows.
+There is a global variable `g_msTicks` located in `Blinky.c` near line 11 that you can use in the **Watch** and **Memory** windows.

 ### Watch Window